nesi/support-docs/docs/General/FAQs/How_can_I_let_my_fellow_project_team_members_read_or_write_my_files?.md

     -rw-r--r-- 1 bloggsj bloggsj 235 Mar 14  2014 /nesi/project/nesi99999/bloggsj/README

-As you can see, the file stays in the group `bloggsj`, that is Joe Bloggs\' personal group, even though it is now inside the project directory.
+As you can see, the file stays in the group `bloggsj`, that is Joe Bloggs' personal group, even though it is now inside the project directory.

 There is, however, a solution involving the `rsync` command, a more